noenomblot/ADA_P3-jekyll/index.md

 # 3. From Chaos to Communities {#part3}

-With bots removed, the Reddit Hyperlink Network is more authentic — but it is still vast, tangled, and nearly impossible to navigate at the level of individual subreddits.
+With bots removed, the Reddit Hyperlink Network is more authentic.
+But it is still vast, tangled, and nearly impossible to navigate at the level of individual subreddits.

 So the perspective shifts.